Angel Names Ending in -el

 In Hebrew and related Semitic name traditions, El points toward God or deity.
 Readers often understand names ending in -el as short God-centered phrases rather than random syllables.

-This article belongs under the Hebrew origin collection because the pattern is linguistic first.
+This guide fits under the Hebrew origin collection because the pattern is linguistic first.
 Only after the meaning is clear should the reader ask whether the source record actually presents a named angel.

 What -el names usually signal